karol-f/spec-mcp/README.md

 **Prompt:** `Search docs with Context7 MCP for [topic/framework/library]`

-### 3. Generate Plan
+### 3. Generate Tasks
-Create a comprehensive plan based on your requirements and the current codebase context.

-**Prompt:** `Create a plan with Spec MCP to [describe your objective]`
+Ask the Spec MCP server to generate a clear, evidence‑driven task list from your goal.

-This generates `.spec/specs/plan.md` with requirements, design, and traceability.

-### 4. Generate Tasks
-Break down the plan into actionable, testable tasks with dependencies.

-**Prompt:** `Generate tasks from the plan using Spec MCP`

-This creates `.spec/specs/tasks.md` with detailed implementation tasks.
+Example prompt:
+- “Generate an implementation task breakdown for: <your goal>”

+Output:
+- `.spec/specs/tasks.md` (includes overview, requirements with EARS, implementable tasks, dependencies, and tests)

-### 5. Implement Tasks
+### 4. Implement Tasks
 Execute tasks systematically using the task orchestrator, which handles dependencies and parallelization.

 **Prompt:** `Implement tasks from tasks.md using Spec MCP task orchestrator`